-- □ Teachers may use Thinking Time in a quiet area within the classroom to give children who are upset or angry a chance to calm down before the behaviour is discussed. - □ Each class will have a particular area set aside as a reflective area that can be used by individual children if they feel they need time on their own to think or calm down. - □ They will be spoken to by a member of staff about their behaviour - □ Children are encouraged to begin to recognise and manage their own behaviour whenever possible.
-The rules and use of the calm area will be discussed at the beginning of the school year when each class establishes their class rules and routines. - Discussion during RSHE lessons provide opportunities to reflect on how to respond to conflict situations.
+- ☐ Teachers may use Thinking Time in a quiet area within the classroom to give children who are upset or angry a chance to calm down before the behaviour is discussed. - ☐ Each class will have a particular area set aside as a reflective area that can be used by individual children if they feel they need time on their own to think or calm down. - ☐ They will be spoken to by a member of staff about their behaviour - ☐ Some classes use 'clouds' or 'traffic lights' to monitor behaviour.
+Children clearly understand these systems. - ☐ Children are encouraged to begin to recognise and manage their own behaviour whenever possible.
+The rules and use of the calm area will be discussed at the beginning of the school year when each class establishes their class rules and routines. - ☐ Discussion during RSHE lessons provide opportunities to reflect on how to respond to conflict situations.